Updated January 10, 2021

 And also – just because you or or your loved one got the vaccine, DOES NOT mean that you can throw away your mask and avoid social distancing.

 Even if you are immune – you can still spread the disease.
 You can be a Typhoid Mary and no one should want to live with that.

 How Do They Suspect Covid-19 Is Being Spread?

 Again, from the CDC website…

-The CDC continues by saying that…”It may be possible that a person can get Covid-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.”
+3. Droplets can also land on surfaces and objects and be transferred by touch.
+A person may get COVID-19 by touching the surface or object that has the virus on it and then touching their own mouth, nose, or eyes.
+Spread from touching surfaces is not thought to be the main way the virus spreads.

 An article published March 17, 2020 from Reuters.com reports that “Scientists from the National Institute of Allergy and Infectious Diseases (NIAID), part of the U.S. National Institutes of Health, attempted to mimic the virus deposited from an infected person onto everyday surfaces in a household or hospital setting, such as through coughing or touching objects.”

 - “…when the virus is carried by the droplets released when someone coughs or sneezes, it remains viable, or able to still infect people, in aerosols for at least three hours.”

 - “On plastic and stainless steel, viable virus could be detected after three days.”